-As adults in Scouting, Rovers have the access to a wide variety of training.
+As adults in Scouting, Rover Scouts have the access to a wide variety of training.
 This training includes the Baden-Powell Scout Award Scheme, adult training, and specialist training in.
 All aspects of training in the Rover section are optional and taken at the trainee’s own pace and adopt the Scout method of Learning by Doing.

-Just like section Leaders, Rovers have two levels of training Basic and Advanced.
+Just like section Leaders, Rover Scouts have two levels of training Basic and Advanced.
 These courses are done at the trainee’s own pace and can be transferred over to Section Leader qualifications once the Rover leaves the section or whilst they are still in Rovers.
 For more information on training course dates, contact your Branch Training Officer.

 Rover Basic Training